Latest Polymesh (POLYX) News Update

 1. Confidential Assets Launch (15 December 2025)

-Polymesh introduced Confidential Assets on its DevNet, enabling encrypted transactions for real-world assets (RWAs) while retaining auditability.
-Built with P-DART protocol (developed with the University of Edinburgh), it encrypts identities, amounts, and asset details but allows issuers to grant auditors decryption access.
+Overview: Polymesh introduced Confidential Assets on its DevNet, enabling institutions to settle real-world assets privately while maintaining audit trails.
+The P-DART protocol encrypts identities, amounts, and asset details while allowing designated auditors access for compliance needs.

-Real Finance secured $29M (led by Nimbus Capital) to build RWA infrastructure, aiming to tokenize $500M assets by 2026.
-Polymesh was highlighted as a key protocol for compliant asset issuance.
+Overview: Real Finance secured $29M (led by Nimbus Capital) to build RWA tokenization infrastructure targeting $500M in asset tokenization by 2026.
+The announcement specifically highlighted Polymesh as a core protocol for handling regulated assets.

 Conclusion